boostercloud/serialize-config/README.md

-# Serialize Config for Booster Framework Nexus
+# Serialize Config for Booster Framework Injectable

-Welcome to the **Serialize Config** component for Booster Framework's Nexus!
+Welcome to the **Serialize Config** component for Booster Framework's Injectable!
 This indispensable tool streamlines your infrastructure automation by serializing the Booster Config object into a JSON file.
 It allows for easy extraction of names and type information for your project's commands, events, entities, read models, and more.
 Serialize Config is perfect for use with automation tools like Terraform, enhancing your development workflow.

 ## Features